Tax Deductible Job Search Expenses

 Realistic and practical moving job expenses are deductible and include the costs of moving your personal and household items to your new home.
 You can also deduct the expenses of traveling to your new home, including lodging costs.

-You may claim a deduction on any job search expenses incurred while preparing and mailing copies of a resumé to prospective employers, but only if you are looking for a new position in your current profession.
+You can claim a deduction on expenses incurred for preparing and mailing copies of a resume to prospective employers.